hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-intro/index.md

 Version control systems are applications that allow users to store, track, test, and collaborate on changes to their infrastructure and applications.

-Terraform Cloud integrates with most common Version Control Systems.
+Terraform Cloud integrates with many common Version Control Systems.

 ???